JaysonC41/parkinganalytics/README.md

 The detailed evidence matrix is available in [`reports/RUBRIC_AUDIT.md`](reports/RUBRIC_AUDIT.md).

-## Tools and Acknowledgements
+## Tools, Data Sources, and AI Assistance Declaration

-This project uses Python, Pandas, SQLite, Jupyter, Matplotlib, Seaborn, Requests, and python-dotenv.
-Data is credited to the NYC Department of Finance, NYC Open Data, Open-Meteo, and the U.S. Census Bureau.
-AI assistance from OpenAI ChatGPT and Codex was used for code review, debugging, editing support, and documentation.
-The analysis decisions, validation, and final project responsibility remain with the author.
+This project uses Python, Pandas, SQLite, Jupyter Notebook, Matplotlib, Seaborn, Requests, and python-dotenv.
+Data sources are credited to the New York City Department of Finance, NYC Open Data, Open-Meteo, and the U.S. Census Bureau.

+OpenAI ChatGPT and Codex were used for code review, debugging, editing, documentation support, and technical guidance.
+During development, the original parking-violations dataset exceeded 1 GB and required more memory than was practical to process as a single Pandas DataFrame.
+After the author encountered repeated memory and performance issues, ChatGPT demonstrated the general technique of reading and processing a large CSV file in smaller chunks.

+The author studied that demonstration, applied the underlying concept to the project, and developed the project-specific functions used to clean, transform, deduplicate, and save the data incrementally.
+Although the final notebook code was written and adapted by the author rather than copied directly from an AI response, its design was informed by AI-assisted guidance.
+To maintain transparency and academic integrity, the author identifies this portion of the project as AI-assisted and conservatively cites the related code as AI-generated.

+All analytical questions, data-cleaning decisions, transformations, validation procedures, interpretations, and final conclusions were reviewed and approved by the author.
+The author accepts full responsibility for the project’s accuracy, implementation, and final submitted work.